 CC0 image from Pixabay http://pixabay.com/en/prairie-dog-animal-wild-life-puppy-457521/

-The post "HyperNoting from Books; Prairie Dogging The Rabbit Holes" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2015/06/hypernoting-prairie-dogging/) on June 8, 2015.
+The post "HyperNoting from Books; Prairie Dogging The Rabbit Holes" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2015/06/hypernoting-prairie-dogging/) on June 8, 2015.